NEO

 Tokyo

-MJK Gallery presents two artists who engage with the fleeting sensations of experiencing the world.
+MJK Gallery presented two artists who engage with the fleeting sensations of experiencing the world.
 Satoshi Otsuka assembles cut-into-strip photographs into a single image beneath clear acrylic rulers.
 The resulting work offers a new perspective on nature, challenging human’s notion of nature as absolute truth.
 In another piece, a soft light pulses within an old clock, evoking a poetic sense of time—much like the ephemeral blue moment when the sky lingers in an afterglow before dusk.
 Daiki Nishimura’s works unfold through two labour-intensive stages.
 First, landscape photographs are altered through scraping and incense burning, with aluminium drawings incorporated to create a weathered texture.
 These manipulated images then serve as inspiration for Nishimura’s paintings, which depict wildfires and rain disasters driven by human impact on nature.
 The work compels viewers to reflect on their role in facing environmental catastrophe.

 Monolog Gallery